pgorman/dangerjaunt/minirules.md

 - To start, map and key all or most of the first two or three levels.
 - Make the maps non-linear, so the players tackle or bypass areas by choice.
-- Let players gauge their risk by depth --- dungeon level three generally gives adequate challenges and rewards for a third-level party, for example (though some individual encounters should be exceptionally easy or deadly for their level!).
+- Let players gauge their risk by depth --- dungeon level three generally gives adequate challenges and rewards for a third-level party, for example (though some individual encounters should be exceptionally easy or deadly for their level).
 - Remember vertical movement!
 	- Connect each level to several others, not just the levels immediately above and below.
 	- Use sinkholes, slides, ladders, elevators, wells, waterfalls, and chimneys, not only boring stairs!